This article was originally published on Sept. 27, 2020.

 Other proposals for the park, including one by Atlanta Beltline visionary and urban designer Ryan Gravel and local environmental groups including the Nature Conservancy, envision a 3500-acre South River Forest park system that would connect Constitution Lake, ICP, and other areas.
 However, the South River Forest park proposal would be complicated by a Blackhall expansion into the park, and Gravel has been an outspoken advocate for Stop the Swap.
 In a bizarre move, pro-swappers have seemingly tried to confuse the issue by establishing a new campaign called the Great Park Connection, of which Blackhall’s Chairman and CEO Ryan Millsap is listed as a part of the team.
 Though this campaign sounds similar to the South River Forest park campaign in name, it couldn’t be more different.

 The Great Park Connection’s main arguments for the swap are that most of the trees on the land Blackhall wants are not that great (as in, not that old and there are plenty of similar trees in the area) and that the expansion will bring jobs.
 However, activists have told me that these jobs are not likely to be local, and without a community agreement, there is no guarantee it will benefit the community in any way whatsoever.
-Additionally, Blackhall’s argument that their expansion will help spur development in the area is extremely vague and there’s no proof that a few more movie studio backlots would create any kind of desirable development like restaurants, shops, etc.
+Additionally, Blackhall’s argument that their expansion will help spur development in the area is extremely vague and there’s no proof that a few more movie studio backlots would create any kind of desirable development like restaurants, shops, or good affordable housing.

 To learn more, go to https://www.stoptheswap.org/ or http://www.savetheoldatlantaprisonfarm.org/